2025 F1 driver line-ups: latest rumours, confirmed seats & contract news

 Having impressed while substituting for Ricciardo in 2023, Lawson picked up where he left off with a strong drive in Austin and then a combative performance in Mexico where he battled Sergio Perez impressively – until the cars made contact, affecting both drivers’ races.

-Should that happen, Red Bull is already sounding out Williams about the availability of Franco Colapinto, and also has its junior drivers, Ayumu Iwasa and Isack Hadjar who look strong in feeder categories, as does outsider Malthe Jakobsen, who was stunningly fast in a Peugeot Hypercar test last year.
+Should that happen, Red Bull has sounded out Williams about the availability of Franco Colapinto, but now appears more likely to promote one of its junior drivers, Ayumu Iwasa and Isack Hadjar who look strong in feeder categories, as does outsider Malthe Jakobsen, who was stunningly fast in a Peugeot Hypercar test last year.

 Haas